halcy/Mastodon.py/docs/index.rst

         'title': # The instances title
         'uri': # The instances URL
         'version': # The instances mastodon version
+        'urls': # Additional URLs dict, presently only 'streaming_api' with the stream websocket address.
     }

 App registration and user authentication